F1-SQL/sequel-formula-web/docs/tables/circuitDirection.md

 | **circuitDirectionID** |  Primary Key | INT | ☐ |  |  |
 | **circuitDirection** |  | VARCHAR(255) | ☑ |  | Direction of circuit E.G. Clockwise |

+### Table Relationships

+This table has no foreign keys with any other tables

 ### Example Query

 ```sql